SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Mode *Pedal Calibration*

 The plugin provides one controller mode, which lets you bind an unlimted set of calibration selectors to the buttons of your Button Box.
-This mode is always available, but for the moment it is not usable during a simulation, since the games prevent the *SmartControl* application from becoming active.
-This will be fixed in a future version of Simulator Controller.
+This mode is always available, and you can change the pedal calibration even while in a race.

 Here is an example for typical layout.